phugiadang/CSCI-4502-Consumer-Complaints-Analysis-Mining/Bryan_Connelly/README.txt

 - AnnualPopulation.csv
 	- state-specific annual population estimates used in regression

-- Consumer_Complaints.csv
+- Consumer_Complaints.csv.tag.gz
-	- over 500,000 complaints used in every piece of analysis that we did, including this linear regression analysis of complaints vs population
+	- over 500,000 complaints used in every piece of analysis that we did, including this linear regression analysis of complaints vs population.
+Unzip for the scripts to read the file correctly.

 - Monthly_Pop.csv
 	- national, monthly population estimates